lzderic/node.js_code_challenge/README.md

 **Run with echo (single line):**

+Both of the following scripts demonstrate parsing input from stdin:

+- `npm run start:echo` — parses a single line of input provided via `echo`.
+- `npm run start:cat` — parses a file piped to the script using `cat`.

+In both cases, if no file argument is provided, the script reads from stdin, processes URLs as soon as they are detected, and exits when the stream ends.

 ```sh
 npm run start:echo
 ```

-**Run with cat (pipe file to parser):**

 ```sh
 npm run start:cat
 ```

-- This demonstrates parsing a file piped to the script via stdin.
-  In both cases, if no file argument is provided, the script reads from stdin, processes URLs as soon as they are detected, and exits when the stream ends.
 - **Run all test-data files (batch):**

 ```sh